The Listerdale Mystery: Radio adaptations

 Music was by Nick Russell-Pavier.

 Fireside Theatre

-The story The Golden Ball was adapted as the first half of the episode "The Golden Ball / Just Three Words", broadcast on January 17, 1950, as part of the NBC anthology series Fireside Theatre.
+The story The Golden Ball was adapted as the first half of the episode "The Golden Ball / Just Three Words", broadcast on 17 January 1950, as part of the NBC anthology series Fireside Theatre.

 The Agatha Christie Hour

-Three stories of the stories in the collection, The Girl in the Train, Jane in Search of a Job and The Manhood of Edward Robinson were adapted by Thames Television in 1982 as part of their ten-part programme The Agatha Christie Hour, a series of one-off plays from short stories by the writer.
-These episodes were numbers 3, 9 and 10 in the series respectively (see The Hound of Death and Parker Pyne Investigates for other episodes in the series).
+Three stories of the stories in the collection, The Girl in the Train, Jane in Search of a Job and The Manhood of Edward Robinson were adapted by Thames Television in 1982 as part of its ten-part series The Agatha Christie Hour, a series of one-off plays from short stories by the writer.